tokio-rs/website/content/docs/getting-started/hello-world.md

 # }
 ```

-We are defining another asynchrous task.
+We are defining another asynchronous task.
 This task will take ownership of the
 socket, write the message on that socket, then complete.
 The `connection`
 variable holds the final task.
 Again, no work has yet been performed.